Content

 Over 90% of users saw increased regrowth or reduced hair loss in clinical trials

-Out of all of the hair loss treatments out there, two options stand out among the rest: minoxidil and finasteride.
+Out of all of the hair loss treatments out there, two options stand out among the rest: finasteride and minoxidil.
 But what’s the difference between the two?
 And is it possible to use both at the same time?
-Let’s look at finasteride vs minoxidil.
+Let’s look at finasteride vs. minoxidil.

-Below, we’ll explain how finasteride and minoxidil work, review the research on both medications, and explore their potential side effects.
-We’ll also discuss how you can use these two hair loss treatments together to stop thinning hair and regrow a thicker, fuller mop.
+Below, we’ll explain how finasteride and minoxidil work, review the research on both medications and explore their potential side effects.
+We’ll also discuss how you can use these two hair loss treatments together to stop thinning hair and help regrow thicker, fuller hair.

 Content

-The Food and Drug Administration has approved both oral finasteride and topical minoxidil for treating male androgenetic alopecia, also known as male pattern baldness or male pattern hair loss.
+The Food and Drug Administration has approved both oral finasteride and topical minoxidil for treating male androgenetic alopecia, also known as male pattern baldness.
+Topical finasteride and oral minoxidil are also available with a prescription for treating hair loss, though they’re not specifically FDA-approved, at least not yet.

-Now, topical minoxidil is used as a hair loss treatment and is available as minoxidil foam and a liquid minoxidil solution.
+Topical minoxidil is a hair loss treatment and is available as foam or a liquid solution.
 Both formulas are applied directly to the scalp.

 Topical minoxidil is a vasodilator, which means it widens your blood vessels.
 It stimulates hair growth by boosting the circulation in your scalp, which promotes blood flow to your hair follicles — the tiny organs throughout your scalp from which individual hairs grow.